What Was Done With This Valuable Product?

 A Goldmine for Collectors

 Because it was produced in such small numbers and sold to a handful of people, the original iPhone is a hot commodity in the collectibles market.
 One in 2007 sold for $230,000, and now a 2023 auction for a fully functional 2007 iPhone hit $260,000.
-Think about it: that’s why people ask: *What was done with this valuable product? * They’re curious about its provenance, its condition, and how it survived the years.
+Plus, that’s why people ask: *What was done with this valuable product? * They’re curious about its provenance, its condition, and how it survived the years.

 How It Was Done (or How to Find One)